felixwongong/cactus/README.md

 ## Using up this repo on Mac

-Clone repo and simply run `./setup`.
+- Clone repo and simply run `./setup`.
-Everthing will be setup automatically and usage instructions outlined.
+- Setup is automatic and usage instructions printed after.
-Run `cactus --help` to see guides anytime
+- Run `cactus --help` to see guides anytime.

 ## Supported models (INT8)